 Medical Editor: John P. Cunha, DO, FACOEP

-Candin (candida albicans) Skin Test Antigen is a DTH skin test used to evaluate cellular immune response.
+Candin (Candida albicans) Skin Test Antigen is a DTH skin test used to evaluate cellular immune response to Candida albicans.
 Common side effects of Candin include swelling, itching, pain, blistering, and inflammation at the site of the skin test.

 The recommended dose of Candin is 0.1 mL.
 Candin must be administered under a doctor's supervision.
 Corticosteroids may interact with Candin.
 Tell your doctor all medications you take.
 Caution should be taken not to inject Candin into a blood vessel.
 If you are pregnant only take Candin if clearly needed.
 Caution should be exercised if you take Candin while breastfeeding.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Local reactions to CANDIN® (candida albicans) have included swelling, pruritus and vesiculation.
 Reactions involving necrosis and ulceration have not been observed, but such reactions are theoretically possible and might occur in persons with exquisite cellular hypersensitivity to the antigen.
 Local reactions may be treated with a cold compress and topical steroids.
 Severe local reactions may require additional measures as appropriate.

 In a published study (13) of 479 HIV positive adults tested with CANDIN® (candida albicans) , adverse local reactions were observed in six subjects as follows: pruritus (three), swelling at the test site (one), vesiculation (one) and vesiculation with weeping edema (one).
 Pruritus and swelling cleared within 48 hours; vesiculation with edema required approximately 1 wee k to resolve (15).